Luktm/FlutterGeoFence/README.md

 Android platform still not able to fully work for this package [flutter_geofence](https://pub.dev/packages/flutter_geofence).
 The creator/developer still working on this [issues](https://github.com/DwayneCoussement/flutter_geofence/issues/5) for the android platform.

-[APK download](https://drive.google.com/file/d/1LQ0nXKQXtySBGLlmmzStY063saNKdgiV/view?usp=sharing), the function is not work as expected as mention from the above, until further creator notice!!
+[APK download](https://drive.google.com/file/d/1LQ0nXKQXtySBGLlmmzStY063saNKdgiV/view?usp=sharing), the function is not work as expected as mention from the above, until further creator notice!!!